bilke/Craft-Docs/source/templating/examples/forms/resetpassword.rst

 Reset Password Form
 ===================

-When a user forgets their password, Blocks will send them an email with a URL to reset their password.
+When a user forgets their password, Craft will send them an email with a URL to reset their password.
 That URL is defined by your ``'resetPasswordPath'`` config setting, which is “resetpassword” by default.

 If you want your site to support password resetting, you need to create a template at the path specified by the '``resetPasswordPath'`` conifg setting.
 For example, /resetpassword.html or /resetpassword/index.html.